andstor/smart-contract-downloader/README.md

 ```
 python script/contracts_downloader.py -token <API_KEY> --addresses contract_addresses.csv
 ```
-The contracts will be saved to `./output`.
+The contracts will be saved to `./output` as default.

 ## Orchestration
 In order to speed up the downloading process, an orchestration script is provided.
 This enables multithreaded downloading from Etherscan, using multiple API keys.
 In order for this to be effective, the contract address list needs to be split into multiple logical shards.